Keep reading to learn about the important foods to eat and avoid for the best liver detox diet.

 Include at least a bulb of garlic in a liver detox diet.

-Onions help flush out both the liver and digestive tract.
+Onions help flush out toxins from both the liver and digestive tract.
 They are rich in flavonoids, phytonutrients, fiber, and potassium.

 16. Leafy Greens

 Leafy greens such as kale, mustard, and dandelion are rich in nutrients and antioxidants.
 The chlorophyll in these vegetables counteracts toxins during digestion and increases bile production.

 Try to include many leafy green vegetables into your daily diet to improve your digestion.